lepton-eda/lepton-eda/README.md

 Noticeable configure options
 ----------------------------

+### --enable-guild

+The time of Scheme code compilation when you launch a Lepton program first time can be significantly reduced if you compile the code beforehand:

+    ./configure --enable-guild

+This option enables in-advance Scheme code compilation, which may be of help for end users though not always desirable for Lepton developers.

 ### --with-gtk3

 You can build Lepton with GTK3 GUI support if you enable it on the